microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_dr/_index.md

   - _`deployBastion`_ - Choice (true | false) to deploy Azure Bastion or not to connect to the client VM.
   - _`bastionHostName`_ - Azure Bastion host name.

-    > **NOTE: In case you decided to deploy SQL Managed Instance in an highly-available fashion, refer to the ["High Availability"](##-High-Availability-with-Always-On-availability-groups) section in this readme.
-Also note that this capability is currently in [preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.
+    > **NOTE: This scenario goes through the capability to failover one Azure Arc-enabled SQL Managed Instance to another instance on a different cluster.
+If you would like to learn about high availability within the same cluster, you can check our Jumpstart [SQL Managed Instance Availability Groups Failover](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/) scenario.

 - To deploy the ARM template, navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/dr/ARM) and run the below command: